pkg-mck/agents-at-scale-ark/README.md

 ark dashboard
 ```

 In most cases the default installation options will be sufficient.
 This will install the Ark dependencies, the controller, the APIs and the dashboard.
 You can optionally setup a `default` model that will be the default used by agents.
-You will need a Kubernetes cluster to install Ark into, you can use [Minikube](https://minikube.sigs.k8s.io/docs/start), [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/), [Docker Desktop](https://docs.docker.com/desktop/kubernetes/) or similar to run a local cluster.
 The `install` command will warn if any required dependencies are missing.

 User guides, developer guides, operations guides and API reference documentation is all available at:

 https://mckinsey.github.io/agents-at-scale-ark/

-The [Quickstart](https://mckinsey.github.io/agents-at-scale-ark/quickstart/) guide will walk you through the process of configuring a model, creating an agent and running basic queries.

 To troubleshoot an installation, run `ark status`.